gravitational/workshop/docker.md

 ### Wrapping up

-We have learned how to start, build and publish containers, learned the containers building blocks.
+We have learned how to start, build and publish containers and learned the containers building blocks.
-There is more to learn, just check out this [official docker documentation!](https://docs.docker.com/engine/userguide/)
+However, there is much more to learn.
+Just check out this [official docker documentation!](https://docs.docker.com/engine/userguide/).

-And thanks Docker team for such an amazing product!
+Thanks to Docker team for such an amazing product!